 Intangible assets consist of acquired computer software and licenses, internally generated computer software and website and other intangibles.
-These assets are carried at cost plus direct overhead and financing costs, less accumulated amortization and any recognized impairment loss.
+These assets are carried at cost including direct overhead and eligible financing costs, less accumulated amortization and any recognized impairment loss.

-Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)